 Examination of the major culture areas, time periods, and archaeological sites of North America.
 Attention focuses on changing subsistence and settlement strategies, cultural interaction, and the emergences of social complexity.
 Offered occasionally.
 Prerequisite: Anthropology 110 and either 201 or 216, or consent of instructor.

-This course will examine current issues in human sexual behavior and reproduction (both biologically and culturally) utilizing an anthropological perspective.
+This course examines current issues in human sexual behavior and reproduction (both biologically and culturally) utilizing an anthropological perspective.
 Most broadly defined, anthropology is the study of humans, and anthropological investigations strive to know who we are, how we came to be, and where we are headed.
 In an evolutionary sense, sex and reproduction are intimately tied to our Darwinian fitness.
-Our approach will enable us to study the interrelatedness of biological, behavioral, cultural, social, and political aspects of human sex and reproduction.
-Through readings, lectures, films, and class discussions we will examine issues such as new reproductive technologies, the biology and culture of pregnancy and childbirth, mate choice, menopause, sexual dysfunction, sex/gender anomalies, etc. (Also listed as Health and Society 323.)
+The course’s approach enables the study the interrelatedness of biological, behavioral, cultural, social, and political aspects of human sex and reproduction.
+Students examine issues such as new reproductive technologies, the biology and culture of pregnancy and childbirth, mate choice, menopause, sexual dysfunction, and sex/gender anomalies through readings, lectures, films, and class discussions.
+(Also listed as Health and Society 323.)
 (3B) Prerequisite: junior or senior standing, and Anthropology 100 or 120.

 Paleopathology is the study of disease in the past, combining method and theory from archaeology, medicine, and bioanthropology to enhance understanding of human health and well-being.
 In this course, disease will be discussed in its many facets, with particular emphasis on how pathological conditions manifest in skeletal tissue and a central focus on the cultural, biological, and evolutionary characteristics of past and present human health.
 We will discuss a range of topics, from congenital and infectious diseases to degenerative conditions and traumatic injury, to comprehend the major debates, key knowledge, and theoretical perspectives of paleopathology as an anthropological discipline.
 Readings, lectures, discussions, presentations, activities, and papers will allow students to examine multiple aspects of human disease and integrate their own interest into a final research project.
 (Also listed as Health and Society 330.)
 Prerequisites: Anthropology 120; Anthropology 230 or Biology 256.